Understanding USPS Flat Rate Shipping: Shipping Flat Rate for Ecommerce

 2. Store your inventory at ShipBob’s fulfilment centres

 Store your products across ShipBob’s national network of fulfilment centres.
-This puts your products closer to your customers for reduced shipping costs and transit times.
+Distributing your inventory puts your products closer to your customers which results in reduced shipping costs and transit times.

 3. Have orders fulfiled automatically